Long term online poker success with winning strategies – register for free!

 How does Texas Hold’em Poker work?

 Texas Hold’em Poker is played with a deck of 52 cards.
 Every player gets two cards, hidden from the other players.
 In four betting rounds, the players bet chips on their cards – or fold their cards and wait for the next game.
+Here you find an overview of the best online poker sites to play texas hold'em.

 Step 1: Two players post a blind bet